eletoo/csi-analysis/README.md

 * [fitting_by_sc.py](fitting_by_sc.py): contains functions that
-are used to find the best-fitting distribution for each sub-carrier and for the distributions of the increments of each sub-carrier and save each output in a dedicated `.csv` file
+are used to find the best-fitting distribution for each sub-carrier and for the distributions of the increments of each sub-carrier and save each output in a dedicated file
 * [histograms_plotter.py](histograms_plotter.py): contains functions that are used to plot a magnitude/relative frequency histogram for each sub-carrier, including functions used to verify